 While one usually associates NFTs with digital assets, as the name suggests, Physical NFTs can be associated with physical, real-world goods.

 Brands can create Physical NFTs in two parts.
-The first is created on a blockchain, and the second is created using a QR Code that the owner retains.
+The first is created on a blockchain, and the second is created using a QR Code that the owner retains, which may attach to a physical product.
 One can only imagine how Physical NFTs will help prevent counterfeiting.

 A prime example of a physical NFT is Patrón.
 The premium alcohol brand launched BlockBar NFT marketplace in 2022 and released 150 NFTs, each NFT representing ownership in a bottle of limited edition ‘Chairman’s Reserve’.
 The NFT may be traded within the marketplace or redeemed from the brand’s secure premises in Singapore.